-With nearly 2,000 courses offered in more than 100 different fields of study, we've got you covered this summer.
+With more than 1,000 courses offered in more than 100 different fields of study, we've got you covered this summer.
 Take a class in social sciences, engineering, computer science and technology, languages, business, health, education, the environment or one of numerous other disciplines.

-As a current UW student, you are eligible for campus housing during Summer Quarter.
+As a current UW student, you are eligible for campus housing during Summer Sessions.
 Housing is offered on a space-available basis.
 See the Student Resources section for more information.

 Incoming First-Year Students

-If you're an incoming first-year student at the University of Washington, you can get a head start on your academic career by taking Summer Quarter courses.
-For more details on how to qualify, see the Non-UW Students Registration page.
+IIf you're an incoming first-year student at the University of Washington, you can get a head start on your academic career by taking Summer Sessions courses.
+Incoming students must apply and register as a non-UW student. .
+For details, see the Non-UW Students Registration page.